Creating a Strong Culture in Your Dental Practice

 Whether big or small, celebrate the victories in your practice.

 Do not display an aggressive attitude.
-This can make team members nervous in their job surroundings.
+It can make team members nervous in their job surroundings.

 Nothing is more costly to a business than losing a valuable team member.
 It might take months or even years to find and train a replacement who can operate at the same level of productivity.
-In the meantime, the lost productivity will never be recovered.
+In the meantime, the practice loses money.

 Your team is your practice’s most valuable asset because patients value relationships with you and your team members more than they value the dentistry you provide.
 It takes years to build those relationships.
 Lose a key team member, and you lose some of the relationships with your patients.

-You may find our micro-course on HR Skills for Practice Managers: People—Organizational Culture helpful in cultivating and reinforcing a positive organizational culture.
+You may find our micro-course on HR Skills for Practice Managers: People—Organizational Culture helps cultivate and reinforce a positive organizational culture.